Digestive Disorders of Pet Birds

 Birds have various digestive disorders, including infections and parasites, that can cause problems.
 The next section discusses some of the more commonly seen disorders in detail.

-Avian gastric yeast colonizes the digestive tract of birds.
-Birds that have weakened immune systems are most often infected.
-The most common sign of infection is chronic weight loss, regurgitation, and/or excessive eating followed by decreased food intake.
+Avian gastric yeast (Macrorhabdus ornithogaster) often colonizes the digestive tract of birds.
+It is more common in smaller companion birds such as budgerigars, parrotlets, lovebirds, cockatiels, and finches.
+Also, any birds that have weakened immune systems may be infected.
+The most common sign of infection is chronic weight loss, regurgitation, lethargy, and diarrhea.
 Droppings may contain undigested seeds or pellets.
 The percentage of deaths varies from 10 to 80% of affected birds, depending on the species and strain of the yeast.
 In birds that recover, both relapses and potential shedding of the organism in the droppings are likely.

-Candidiasis is caused by infection with the yeast Candida albicans.
+Candidiasis is common and caused by infection with the yeast Candida albicans.
 It is the same organism that causes “thrush” in the mouths of human babies.
-This yeast is common in the environment and may be present in small numbers in a normal bird's digestive tract.
+This yeast is common in the environment and may be present in small numbers in a normal bird’s digestive tract.
 It may, however, cause illness under certain conditions.
 Very young, unweaned birds, especially those on antibiotics, may develop candidiasis due to their immature immune systems.
+Recently hatched cockatiels are considered most susceptible.
 Adult birds on longterm antibiotics or suffering from malnutrition or other illnesses may also develop candidiasis.
-This occurs because some antibiotics can disturb digestion by killing off beneficial bacteria that normally live in the digestive tract, allowing other organisms, such as the Candida yeast, to overgrow.
+Antibiotics can disturb digestion by killing off beneficial bacteria that normally live in the digestive tract, allowing other organisms, such as the Candida yeast, to overgrow.

 Candidiasis most often affects the crop, although the stomach and intestines may be affected as well.
 It can also affect the skin, respiratory tract, and rarely, the central nervous system and other organs.
 The severity of infection often depends on the age of the bird and the state of its immune system.
 A very young or very ill bird may develop an infection that spreads to the blood, bone marrow, and other organs.